AustralianSynchrotron/pdviper/docs/installation.rst

 #.
 Visit the `Enthought website <http://www.enthought.com/products/epd.php>`_, choose a distribution, download and install it according to the instructions.
 Note, `EPDFree <http://www.enthought.com/products/epd_free.php>`_ satisfies the dependencencies listed above.
 #.
 Visit the `PDViPeR download page <http://www.synchrotron.org.au/pdviper>`_ and follow the instructions to obtain the package.
 #.
+Move the .zip package to the Applications folder.
+#.
 Double click the Application .zip package to unpack it the first time.
 #.
 Now you can double click the package to start PDViPeR.